You Don't Nomi: Critical response

-Peter Bradshaw writing for The Guardian said that "this documentary completely nails the movie's [Showgirls] attraction".
+Writing for The Guardian, Peter Bradshaw said that "I'm not sure that this documentary completely nails the movie's [Showgirls] attraction".
 Owen Gleiberman of Variety wrote "You Don't Nomi takes "Showgirls" seriously, obsessively, looking at it from every angle, presenting a chorus of critical voices who analyze the film in ways that are highly enlightening and provocative".
 David Rooney of The Hollywood Reporter penned that the film is a "Sweet redemption, whether you like it or not".
 Peter Travers of Rolling Stone wrote, "You Don't Nomi takes many shots at Hollywood hypocrisy, but scores its most cutting points when it shows instead of tells".
 Glenn Kenny of RogerEbert.com wrote, "The critical rehabilitation of Paul Verhoeven's 1995 "Showgirls" continues apace with "You Don't Nomi," a documentary that wants to appear inventive but too often comes off as affected".
 KC Ifeanyi of Fast Company wrote that "You Don't Nomi is thoughtfully constructed cine-essay on how Showgirls evolved into the cult classic we know it as today".